ilampirai/magentoone/README.md

 you can use any account since we are running magento only from localhost.

-After finding out the password or using root account goto
+After finding out the password or using root account login into
 > http://your.ip.address-or-sitename.com/adminer.php
 NOTE : In a separate tab

-Enter the login info and you will get your Database Manager.
+You will get your Database Manager.
 Create a new database for Magento and use this info in Magento installation process and proceed.

-Thats it your site now running!!!!
+Thats it your Magento store is now running!!!!

 ### Shell Access to your Magento :
 To access files you can use the shell access with